maheshwarang001/LocaRate/README.md

 LocaRate is a user-friendly application crafted to simplify the process of discovering nearby shops based on personalized search criteria.
 Offering a diverse range of establishments, including shops, restaurants, spas, and more, LocaRate brings convenience to your fingertips by providing essential information such as ratings, shop names, addresses, and other relevant details.

+**To Run
+- ** Need to put api key provided by google api.
+As it's just a starter template the api key is stored inside the res folder -> https://github.com/maheshwarang001/LocaRate/blob/master_/lib/res/api_url/endpoints.dart

 **Key Features:**

 - **Cross-Platform Compatibility:** Developed using Flutter, LocaRate seamlessly runs on iOS, Android, and Windows platforms, ensuring accessibility for a wide user base.